With charity shops closed, people have found other ways to get rid of unwanted items.

 The great ‘Covid-19 clear-out’ across the UK saw many people who were furloughed or working from home having an almighty sort out of their homes – leaving charity shops bereft of donations.

-Now that charity shops are beginning to reopen, UK waste and recycling company BusinessWaste.co.uk has learnt that donations have more than halved on previous years, as people are too impatient to wait for them to reopen and have thrown away their potential donations.
+Now that charity shops are beginning to reopen, UK waste and recycling company BusinessWaste.co.uk has learned that donations have more than halved on previous years, as people are too impatient to wait for them to reopen and have thrown away their potential donations.

 “The natural cycle of throwing things out has been shaken up with the Coronavirus lockdown,” says company spokesman Mark Hall.